bgamari/ghc-wiki-import/unpacked-sum-types.md

-# Unpacked sum types
+# Unboxed sum types

 This page explains the motivation and implementation of unpacking for sum types.